CPEN-221-2022/skel-Email/README.md

 Clearly the definition above holds if we swap `m1` and `m2`.
 A message created fresh (not a response to another email) is considered to be a separate thread that may or may not grow.

+**Once a thread has been created/identified, deleting some messages from the thread should not invalidate the thread relationship between the other messages of the thread.**

 **Examples of Email Threads**

 * `m1` is a new email message and it gets an id of `id1`. `m1` is in an email thread that contains only itself.